 Castling may take place anywhere in the player’s first rank.

-It is not possible to capture a piece while castling (at a distance).
+It is never possible to capture a piece while castling.

 Players may castle as often as they like.

 Black has played the queen to h1 and the white king is now in check.
 If white moves the king to the second rank to escape capture, the rook is definitely lost.

 White castles instead attacking both the queen and the king!
 If black saves their king, white captures the queen and the game is lost for black.
 Black has little choice but to capture the rook.
 White captures the queen and the game is a draw from lack of material.

 Black has played the knight to f2 attacking both the queen and the king.
 If white plays the king, the queen is captured.
 If black plays correctly, they should win this game.

 White castles instead.
 Black may still capture the queen but this time it will cost them their knight.
 This game is a draw.

 White opens this game by castling three times: first with the paladin, then with the bishop, and following the knight move to g3, with the rook.
 (Click on the right arrow to see the play unfold.)

 One bishop is now on light squares, a rook has been brought closer to the center where the attack usually takes place, and the king has been moved to a safer location near the edge of the board.
 Furthermore, the king is now resting on a light square which offers protection from the opposing bishops (should they both remain on dark squares).